mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/scaling-up.typ

 === The Easy Option: Increasing Frequency

 For a while, two key phenomena dominated the improvements in processor performance: Moore's Law, and Dennard Scaling.
-Moore's Law is the observation that the number of transistors that fit within a given area is roughly doubled every eighteen months (later changed to every two years) because of improvements in technology.
+Moore's Law is the observation that the number of transistors in a circuit is roughly doubled every year (later changed to every two years) because of improvements in technology that enable smaller and cheaper transistors.
 As everything shrinks, the physical distances get shorter, and transmitting information between components uses less energy.
 The water analogy holds here.
 If the wires between components in the chip are tubes, and the tubes have to be filled up and drained every time a bit is changed, shorter, narrower tubes require less total volume to flow.